 - thin slices of orange, for serving

-- Combine the Campari, gin, and vermouth in a large glass measuring cup or pitcher and mix well.
+- Combine the orange juice, Campari, gin, and vermouth in a large glass measuring cup or pitcher and mix well.
 Stir in the club soda.
 Fill four glasses with ice and divide the drink mixture among them.
 Garnish with a slice of orange and serve.